davidaq/aq-web-front-node/README.md

         counter++;
     }, 1000);

-Calling follow will cause the
+Calling `this.follow(emitter, eventName)` in a View will cause rerender when an event is emitted from emitter.

 #### lodash and jQuery

     import * as _ from 'lodash'; // underscore may also be used if prefered import * as $ from 'jQuery';

 #### A full working example: Grocery list